sreejakadiri/Sleep-Disorder-Prediction/README.md

 * Integrate wearable device data for real-time monitoring
 * Add more models and ensemble techniques for higher accuracy
 * Deploy on cloud platform (e.g., Heroku, AWS)

----

-## 🧑‍💻 Contributors

-* \[Your Name] – Developer, ML Model Designer, UI Developer *(Add more contributors if applicable)*

----

-## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).

----

-Let me know if you want this personalized further with your name, GitHub link, or sample screenshots.